 California’s Proposition 65 is a law that requires the publication of a list of chemicals that may cause cancer or reproductive harm.
 This list is updated yearly.

 The Pollution Reporter App is being made by the Environmental Data Justice Lab at the Technoscience Research Unit, University of Toronto.
 This is an Indigenous-led lab composed of university and community researchers, in collaboration with the City as Platform Lab and Reflekor developers.
-The App team is composed of Michelle Murphy, Reena Shadaan, Kristen Bos, Vanessa Gray, Ladan Said, and Beth Coleman.
+The App team is composed of Michelle Murphy, Vanessa Gray, Reena Shadaan, and Kristen Bos, with contributions in version 1.0 from Ladan Said and Beth Coleman.
 The making of this app has been funded by a SSHRC Insight Grant and a Connaught Global Challenge Award.
 The app is being developed in consultation and with guidance from the Aamjiwnaang Environmental Community and a community review process.
 We recognize the contributions of Tajdeep Brar , Nicholas Shapiro, Emily Simmonds, Sophie Jaworski, Jessica Caporosso in assisting with the first iteration of the dataset.
-We also thank Dylan Miner and Lindsay Leblanc for contributions to app images.
+We recognize the contributions of Garance Malivel, Reka Gal, Salina Suri, Sophie Jaworski, Salina Suri, Kira Lussier, Aadita Chaudury, Lindsay Leblanc, Rohini Patel, Subhanya Sivajothy, Mia McKie to our Version 2.0 data set.
+We also thank Dylan Miner for artwork and Lindsay Leblanc for contributions to app images.

-The app is currently in first public version, and is available for download onto phones or ipads via Google Play or Apple Store.
+The app is currently available as Version 2.0 for download onto phones or ipads via Google Play or Apple Store.

 The Pollution Reporter software will be available free online with an open source GNU GPL 3.0 license via Github.